 Resources, Policies & Forms

-The following policy statements apply to all syllabi at all USF campuses.
-These policy statements are in effect even if not reproduced on the official course syllabus.
+The following guidelines apply to all syllabi at all USF campuses.
+These guidelines are in effect even if not reproduced on the official course syllabus.

 Academic integrity is the foundation of the University of South Florida’s commitment to the academic honesty and personal integrity of its university community.
 Academic integrity is grounded in certain fundamental values, which include honesty, respect, and fairness.
 Broadly defined, academic honesty is the completion of all academic endeavors and claims of scholarly knowledge as representative of one’s own efforts.
 The process for faculty reporting of academic misconduct, as well as the student’s options for appeal, are outlined in detail in USF Regulation 3.027.